 com.adobe.module.analytics.
 An exception to this rule is that shared state names that are used in rules are compared in a case-sensitive manner.
 This means that when registering an extension, the actual case is retained internally, so that rule comparison can succeed.

-When using an extension, you might get asynchronous or synchronous errors.
+When using an extension, you can get asynchronous or synchronous errors.

-Synchronous errors are caught outside the Experience Platform SDK and might occur for the following reasons:
+Synchronous errors are caught outside the Experience Platform SDK and may occur for the following reasons:

 When registering a class with the incorrect parent class.

 When passing empty strings to certain parameters.
-Examples include an extension name, an event type, a shared state name, and so on.
+Examples include an extension name, an event type, or a shared state name.

 When passing malformed JSON

-Asynchronous errors are caught in the Experience Platform SDKs but are rare.
-When they occur, the error is handled with a callback function, which might be called back on a different thread.
+Asynchronous errors are caught in the Experience Platform SDKs.
+When they occur, the error is handled with a callback function, which can be called back on a different thread.

-Asynchronous errors might occur for the following reasons:
+Asynchronous errors may occur for the following reasons: